DataDog/integrations-extras/lacework/README.md

 ## Setup

 All configuration happens on Lacework Dashboard.
-Find details on how to set it up in [Datadog documentation][1] or [Lacework Documentation][2]
+Find details on how to set it up in the [Lacework Documentation][2].
+Datadog automatically enables the right logs processing pipeline when it detects Lacework logs.

 ### Installation